cobusc/imagerl/README.md

 http://localhost:8000/render?url=http%3A%2F%2Fwww.google.co.za%2Fimages%2Fsrpr%2Flogo3w.png
 ```
 The image will be retrieved, cached and served the first time it is request.
 Thereafter it will simply be served from the cache.

+Local files can be served using the "file://" scheme.
+Source image caching can be disabled in the config file if necessary.

 Restrict the width or height
 ----------------------------